-Do you take the rind off the brie?
+Should you remove the rind from brie?

-Brie rind (or skin) is edible, and it actually does add nuance and complexity of flavor.
-In this baked brie recipe, I do not remove the rind because I need the surface to spread my jam and to add my beautiful nuts and toppings on top.
-It does help keep the wheel of cheese somewhat together, and once you take it out of the oven and slice into it, all the gooey deliciousness oozes out like a nice surprise!
+Brie rind is edible, and it actually adds nuance and complexity of flavor.
+In this baked brie recipe, I do not remove the rind because I need the surface to spread my jam and to add my beautiful nuts and toppings.

 But, if you were doing a baked brie wrapped in puff pastry, then removing the top rind will help the crust stick to the melted cheese and stay together for a better presentation.